 According to the BLS, private detectives and investigators working for local government agencies earned a mean salary of $60,290 in 2018.
 The highest-paid investigators worked in the electric power generation, transmission and distribution industry and earned a mean salary of $100,560 in 2018.

 Depending on the field and employer, most economic crime investigators are required to have a bachelor's degree in a field such as police science, forensic science, or criminal justice.
 Courses or a concentration specifically targeting economic crimes might be possible within a criminal justice major.
 Sociology and law classes are also applicable to economic crime.

 For those pursuing a career in corporate investigation, a degree in accounting provides a foundation for finding a job.
 Similarly, for those pursuing a career in computer forensics, a degree in information systems in place of criminal justice is favorable because one can learn the accompanying skill set on the job.
 Because so many of the skills are learned at work, internships and experience in the field of investigation are desirable.

 The government operates the largest network of investigators.
 Investigators work for the Central Intelligence Agency, the Department of Homeland Security, the Department of the Treasury, and other government agencies.
 Corporations also employ economic crime investigators.

-According to the BLS, jobs in the private investigation field are expected to grow 5% from 2014-2024, about the average pace for all occupations.
+According to the BLS, jobs in the private investigation field are expected to grow much faster than average from 2018-2028.
 Due to technological advances, investigative jobs are expected to grow in the fields pertaining to spamming, identity theft, information security, and copyrighted downloading.

 Although this occupation can expect fairly steady growth over the next decade, job applicants in this field are likely to face a fairly competitive market.
 Holding a bachelor's degree in a related field and having related work experience can help jobseekers stand out from the crowd.